rflynn523/BudgetGUI/README.md

   - Open Excel - This simply closes the GUI window and opens up excel with the budget workbook.

-  - Refresh - Updates category values on the main GUI window.
+  - Add Category - Lets the user input a new category to be track with the budget.
+Will insert this into the appropriate spots.